Kazakhstan

 Kazakhstan capital ofNur-Sultan – A city of the future, rich in history.

-1830: The city is founded as a small fort named Akmolinsk.1961: Akmolinsk is officially renamed Tselinograd.
+1830: The city is founded as a small fort named Akmolinsk.1961: Akmolinsk is renamed Tselinograd.

-1997: The city is renamed Astana and designated the capital of Kazakhstan.
+1997: The city is renamed Astana and becomes the capital of Kazakhstan.

-2019: The city is renamed Nur-Sultan in honor of the first President of Kazakhstan, Nursultan Nazarbayev.
+2019: It is renamed Nur-Sultan in honor of the first President, Nursultan Nazarbayev.

 Today: Nur-Sultan is a futuristic city and a key political, economic, and cultural center of Kazakhstan.